dotlang/language/README.md

 - Define notation to write low-level (Assembly or IR) code in a function body and also force inline.
 - Add notation for axioms and related operators like `=>` to protocol tuples to be able to define semantics of a protocol.
 - Vet to format code based on the standard (indentation, spacing, brace placement, warning about namings, ...).
-- Compiler will detect local binding updates which are not escape and optimize them to use mutable binding (for example for numerical calculations which happens only inside a function).
+- Compiler will detect local variable updates which are not escape and optimize them to use mutable variable (for example for numerical calculations which happens only inside a function).
 - Channels are the main tool for concurrency and coordination.
 - Provide ability to update used libraries without need to re-compile main application.
-- implementation for loops (while, for, iteration, map, ...) in core.
 - Parallel compilation